jenguidanos/XIAO-flyInPeace/README.md

 # XIAO flyInPeace

-XIAO paragliding development for, basically, flying in peace
+XIAO paragliding development to, basically, fly in peace